-Standards for Big Data technologies are essential for improving Trust in this technology, e.g. with respect to Cloud Computing, by enabling interoperability between the various applications and preventing vendor lock-in.
+Standards for Big Data technologies are essential for improving Trust in this technology, e.g. with respect to Cloud Computing, by enabling interoperability between the various applications and preventing vendor lockin.
 Standards can also help to prevent over fitting in Big Data.
 This occurs when analytics designers tweak a model repeatedly to fit the data and begin to interpret noise or randomness as truth.
 Another potential benefit of standardization for Big Data is the ability to support the integration of multiple data sources.
 Security and Privacy are of paramount importance for both data quality and for protection.
 Some of the large volume of data come from social media and medical records and inherently contain private information.
 Analysis of such data, particularly in conjunction with its context, must protect privacy.
 Big Data systems should be designed with security in mind.
 If there is no global perspective on security, then fragmented solutions to address security may offer a partial sense of safety rather than full security.
 Standards will play an important role in data quality and data governance by addressing the veracity and value of data.
-This section provides an overview of the Big Data related technical committees and standards currently active in the recognized Standardization Organizations.
+This section provides an overview of the Big Data related technical committees and standards currently active in the recognized standardization organizations.
+Moreover, standards for Digital Trust related to Big Data are presented in section 4.4.2.2.